imvu/bluesteel/README.md

 - Make login with your super user.
 - Now you have privileges to create Layouts, Projects, Benchmark Definitions, etc.

-### Do you want to contribute? ###

-- Make commits as atomic and small as possible.
-- Write tests for all the code you write.
-- Make a pull request and submit it.
-- For any related questions, please contact `llorens.marti@gmail.com`

-### How BlueSteel source code is organized ###

-All the BlueSteel code lives inside the `app/` folder and it is divided into 2 parts:

-- Presenter
-- Logic

-The **Presenter** folder contains all the code that builds the HTML front web page, contains the JSON public API, deals with URLs, and utilizes all the apps located in the `logic/` folder to handle the data properly.
-All the code that interacts with the user/customer should live in this folder.

-The **Logic** folder contains all the internal apps, each of these apps is in charge of handle BlueSteel's internal data.
-Neither public API calls, URLs, nor Views are allowed at this level.
-The majority of the apps try to follow the pattern of Controller - Model, where the Controller holds almost all the logic to interact with the models.

 ## Working with BlueSteel ##